bryanwyk/data-structures-algorithms/README.md

     * Indirect: recursive calls are calls to two or more methods.
 * Tail-recursion:
     * Where the result of the recursive call is the result of the function.
+    * Uses an **accumulator** which accumulates the result on the way down to the base case.
+Then, it does nothing on the way back on the returns from the recursive call except to carry the result back.

 ## 3.3 Testing
 * Equivalence testing